List of India One Day International cricket records: Highest strike rates

-Andre Russell of West Indies holds the record for highest strike rate, with minimum 500 balls faced qualification, with 130.22.Hardik Pandya is the Indian with the highest strike rate.

 Highest strike rates in an inning

-James Franklin of New Zealand's strike rate of 387.50 during his 31* off 8 balls against Canada during 2011 Cricket World Cup is the world record for highest strike rate in an innings.
-Zaheer Khan is the highest rated Indian on this list.

 Most runs in a calendar year

 Tendulkar holds the record for most runs scored in a calendar year with 1894 runs scored in 1998.

 Most runs in a series

-The 1980-81 Benson & Hedges World Series Cup in Australia saw Greg Chappell set the record for the most runs scored in a single series scoring 685 runs.
-He is followed by Sachin Tendulkar with 673 runs scored in the 2003 Cricket World Cup.
+India's Virat Kohli holds the record for most runs scored in a series with 765 runs in the 2023 Cricket World Cup in India.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Sanath Jayasuriya has scored the equal highest number of ducks in ODIs with 34 such knocks.
-Tendulkar holds the dubious record for India.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-India's Anil Kumble is tenth on the list taking 334 wickets.